Top Rated Dallas Motorcycle Accident Lawyers

 They are very similar.
 Most insurance coverage and available damages will be the same.
 After reviewing this page we also suggest you click on the car accidents page for more information.

-In most Dallas motorcycle accident injury claims, the at-faulty party’s insurance carrier will attempt to argue that you were also at-fault for the collision.
+In most claims, the at-faulty party’s insurance carrier will attempt to argue that you were also at-fault for the collision.
 They can suggest you were speeding, or not wearing a helmet.
 It is very important, therefore, that liability on the at-fault party be strongly established.
+This is just one reason you need a Dallas motorcycle injury attorney.

-Are witnesses important to your motorcycle accident claim?
+Are witnesses important to your motorcycle injury claim?

 Yes.
 Especially if the insurance company attempts to deny liability on your claim or suggests you were more than 50% at fault for the wreck.
 You must remember to ask witnesses to provide a date of birth and driver’s license number in addition to his or her name, address, and telephone number.